- Home

 Termination of Tenancy

-On March 23, 2021, the Richmond City Council adopted Urgency Ordinance 02-21, establishing a temporary moratorium prohibiting landlords from evicting tenants in most circumstances during the Local Emergency and sixty (60) days afterward.
+Under City of Richmond’s Urgency Ordinance 02-21 (“Eviction Moratorium”), amended October 25, 2022 (Urgency Ordinance No. 13-22) Landlords were prohibited from evicting tenants in most circumstances during the Local Emergency and sixty (60) days afterward.

 Landlords of Rental Units in the City of Richmond may only terminate tenancy if there is a "just cause" to evict.
 These reasons include: